 Chilton County Schools works to provide opportunities for students to excel in a number of areas.
 Clanton and Jemison schools provide engineering classes for kindergarten to 12th through Project Lead the Way classes.

-Chilton County Schools serves students in preschool through 12th grade throughout the county.
-K-12 schools serve Maplesville, Thorsby, Isabella and Verbena, while Jemison and Clanton have a four-school set up.
+With 7,877 students, Chilton County Schools offers preschool through 12th grade throughout the county.
+K-12 schools serve Maplesville, Thorsby, Isabella and Verbena.

 Sports is a highlight for Thorsby and Maplesville high schools with both having very successful teams during recent football seasons.